Citation styles

 (Finnish National Agency for Education 2022)

 Finnish National Agency for Education.
 2022.
 National Core Curriculum for Integration Training 2022.
 Regulation and Guidelines 2022:1a.
-Helsinki: Finnish National Agency for Education.
+Finnish National Agency for Education.

 What about an image quote?
 In the you will find instructions on how to use images.